J S Frank Foundation

 • Relationship-Based Grantmaking: The foundation operates exclusively through established relationships.
 Without a direct connection to the Frank family or board members, funding is not accessible.

-• Focus on Established Institutions: The foundation's priority areas (higher education, major arts institutions, medical centers) suggest they prefer funding established organizations rather than emerging nonprofits.
+• Focus on Established Institutions: The foundation's priority areas (higher education, major arts institutions, medical centres) suggest they prefer funding established organisations rather than emerging nonprofits.

-• Significant Grant Capacity: With nearly $150 million in assets and consistent annual giving of $9+ million, the foundation has substantial capacity for major gifts to organizations within their network.
+• Significant Grant Capacity: With nearly $150 million in assets and consistent annual giving of $9+ million, the foundation has substantial capacity for major gifts to organisations within their network.

 • Family Foundation Model: As a multi-generational family foundation (established 1974, now including second generation), decisions are made collectively by family members based on their philanthropic priorities.

-• Geographic Concentration: Strong preference for Illinois-based organizations, particularly in the Chicago area, with secondary focus on New York and New Hampshire.
+• Geographic Concentration: Strong preference for Illinois-based organisations, particularly in the Chicago area, with secondary focus on New York and New Hampshire.

-• Wide Range of Grant Sizes: The foundation makes both small grants (as low as $250) and transformational gifts (over $5 million), suggesting flexibility in supporting various needs within their priority organizations.
+• Wide Range of Grant Sizes: The foundation makes both small grants (as low as $250) and transformational gifts (over $5 million), suggesting flexibility in supporting various needs within their priority organisations.

 References